 - When were you first diagnosed?

-- Did you ever have surgery for this condition?
+- Have you ever had surgery for this condition?

-As with any medical condition, your health classification can or will be affected in some way.
-A quick medical pre-screen performed by your agent can help predict the outcome of your application and what would be the best company to apply with.
+Your health classification can or will be affected somehow, as with any medical condition.
+A quick medical pre-screen performed by your agent can help predict the outcome of your application and the best company to apply with.

-If your condition is not too serious, a no-medical-exam policy may be a good choice for you because they don’t require an exam.
-The no exam part only goes so far due to the fact if your condition is more serious, a medical exam will be still be required.
+If your condition is not too severe, a no medical exam policy may be a good choice for you because they don’t require an exam.
+However, the no exam part only goes so far because if your condition is more serious, a medical exam will still be required.

-All Life Insurance Companies Test for THC and Other Drugs
+3. All Life Insurance Companies Test for THC and Other Drugs.

-Some companies will test for THC and others will just take your word for it.
-Some of the life insurance companies will not even ask if you smoke marijuana.
-Your agent can help determine what would be the most appropriate company to apply with.
+Some companies will test for THC, and others will take your word.
+Some life insurance companies will not even ask if you smoke marijuana.
+Your agent can help determine the most appropriate company to apply to.
 You can call us and we will pre-screen your situation and show you all your options.

 This is not true!

-If you are looking for the best rates possible, connecting with an experienced independent agent is the best move you can make.
+If you are looking for the best rates possible, connecting with an experienced independent agent is your best move.

-This is a list of just some of the profiles the life insurance companies test for using a blood and urine test:
+Here is a list of just some of the profiles the life insurance companies tested for using blood and urine tests:

 - Tobacco Use

-When people have conversations about marijuana, they will use many different names to describe it along with quite a few slang terms.
-They will use terminology such as Weed, Tea, Roach, Bud, Flower, Stink Weed, Mary Jane, Hooch, Holy Weed, Crazy Weed, Gonj, Doobie, Crazy Weed, Gonja, Herb, Cannabis and well over 150 more names.
+When people have conversations about marijuana, they use many names to describe it and quite a few slang terms.
+In addition, they will use terminologies such as Weed, Tea, Roach, Bud, Flower, Stink Weed, Mary Jane, Hooch, Holy Weed, Crazy Weed, Gonj, Doobie, Crazy Weed, Gonja, Herb, Cannabis, and well over 150 more names.

-The exact same people often use the terms “cannabis” and “marijuana” interchangeably like they actually are the same thing.
+The same people often use the terms “cannabis” and “marijuana” interchangeably, like they are the same thing.
 The fact is, they don’t mean the same thing at all.

-The terminology “cannabis” actually refers to all of the many by-products derived from the plant Cannabis Sativa.
+The terminology “cannabis” refers to many by-products derived from the plant Cannabis Sativa.

 The cannabis plant contains about 540 chemical substances.

-The actual term “marijuana” refers to the by-products from the Cannabis Sativa plant that contains Tetrahydrocannabinol also commonly known on the streets as THC.
-As you probably know already, THC is the substance that delivers the “getting high” effects of marijuana.
+The current term “marijuana” refers to the by-products from the Cannabis Sativa plant that contain Tetrahydrocannabinol, also commonly known on the streets as THC.
+As you probably know, THC is the substance that delivers the “getting high” effects of marijuana.

 Some of the cannabis plants that are grown will not contain much THC.
-These plants are harvested for “industrial hemp” to make many products such as rope instead of used as actual marijuana.
+These plants are harvested for “industrial hemp” to make many products, such as rope, instead of marijuana.

-During the course of your application, your life insurance company will accumulate all their information from MIB reports, doctor’s office medical records, paramed exams, credit reports, MVR reports, and others.
-The object is not to have any surprises that could cause your rates to unexpectedly increase.
-A pre-screen is just a system of questions and answers with your agent.
+Your life insurance company will accumulate all their information from MIB reports, doctor’s office medical records, paramed exams, credit reports, MVR reports, and others during your application.
+The objective is not to have any surprises that could cause your rates to increase unexpectedly.
+Therefore, a pre-screen is just a system of questions and answers with your agent.

 The best way to apply is by telephone.
-Today’s modern telephone applications take about 15-20 minutes to complete and are a snap for the applicant.
-No more 20-page time-consuming paper applications or confusing online applications.
+Today’s modern telephone applications take about 15-20 minutes to complete and snap for the applicant: no more 20-page, time-consuming paper applications or confusing online applications.

 All you have to do is sit back and answer the questions asked by one of the girls in the telephone application department.
-The less time you have to spend applying for life insurance will allow you to have more leisure time to smoke weed.
+The less time you have to apply for life insurance will allow you more leisure time to smoke weed.

 It takes a little research to find the best life insurance rates for marijuana users.
-But independent agents such as ourselves have access to the complete life insurance market.
+But independent agents like ourselves have access to the total life insurance market.
 We can quickly compare all the lowest rates from the most competitive companies in your state.
-All of the insurance quotes displayed are up to date and accurate.
+All of the insurance quotes displayed are up-to-date and accurate.